By J. L. Starkey

 Based on the letter and article, I theorized that Edward Winfield was actually Everett Wingfield Baugh, and that George and John were Everett’s brothers.
 A recheck of the 1860 census confirmed that two of the men in Everett’s household were indeed R. A. and W. H. Baugh.
 It seemed likely that those men, and a third mystery resident (a female), were Everett Baugh’s niece and nephews.

 A Theory of Kinship

 The implications were shocking in retrospect.
-Everett, barely an adult and a new father himself, suddenly found himself in the role of stand-in parent to his brother’s grieving children.
-He assumed that responsibility while he dealt with his mother’s death and the settlement of her estate, all the while facing the looming threat of civil war.
+Everett, barely an adult (and a new father himself) suddenly found himself in the role of stand-in parent to his brother’s grieving children.
+He assumed that responsibility while dealing with his mother’s death and settling her estate, all the while facing the looming threat of civil war.

 A clearer picture of Everett began to emerge, and based on the information I had collected, I created a profile of his father.
-I theorized that he was born in Cumberland or Powhatan County prior to 1800 and had married a woman named Ann prior to 1820.
-Additionally, he had died (possibly intestate) prior to 1850.
+I theorized that he was born in Cumberland or Powhatan County prior to 1800, that he married a woman named Ann prior to 1820, and that he died (possibly intestate) prior to 1850.

 Casting a Wider Net